ccfdpa/pa-citizen-redistricting-plans-2020/original/pa-congressional-baf/README.md

 Additionally, 464_MD_465_MD_house_democratic_caucus.csv was submitted without a header row.
 A header row (`GEOID20`, `District`) was added, so the file in this folder is technically not the original court submission.

+## Citizen Submissions to LRC

+Incorrectly submitted to LRC, downloaded from <https://www.redistricting.state.pa.us/comment/search>.

+1. us_house_map_by_jc_dec-15-2021 - downloaded as a block assignment file at <https://www.redistricting.state.pa.us/comment/submission/765> (<https://app.districtbuilder.org/projects/bacb724e-66dd-4980-a43a-edfcd91a6636>).
+This map has one block (420430248022055) with zero population assigned to no district.
+It is surrounded by blocks assigned to district 11.
+The original file is preserved in this folder, and a corrected file is in the pa-congressional folder.